datastaxdevs/workshop-streaming-game/README.md

 - Go to your Astra console, locate the "Create Streaming" button on the left and click on it.
 - Set up a new Tenant (remember Pulsar has a multi-tenant architecture): _you have to find a globally unique name for it_, so for instance if `gameserver` is already taken by someone, try `gameserver0`, `gameserver-abc` or something similar.
-Pick the provider-region you like and finally hit "Create Tenant". **Remember the name of your tenant for the API setup step later**.
+Pick the provider/region you like (_try to have it close to you for reduced latency_) and finally hit "Create Tenant". **Remember the name of your tenant for the API setup step later**.
 - You'll shortly see the dashboard for your newly-created Tenant.
 Go to the "Topics" tab to create a new one (we will stay in the "default" namespace).
 - In the "Topics" tab, click "Add Topic" and name it `worldupdates` (persistent = yes, partitioned = no).
 Click "Save" to confirm topic creation.

+Congratulations!
+Your topic is being created, which takes less than one minute, and is now ready to receive and dispatch the stream of messages that will make your game work!

 > Note: technically you can name your namespace and topic anything you want - but then you have to make sure
 > the environment settings for your API code are changed accordingly (see later).